 Netlok was born out of a conversation between a father and daughter.
-The daughter posted a photo of her dad online that he neither wanted posted, nor gave permission to do so.
-She insisted that the Internet was made for connection — not to be private — and that started a debate about privacy that propelled the father forward to learn more about privacy on the Internet.
-His research yielded an astonishing result: 80% of kids and parents hide information from each other in their personal lives, yet few companies were servicing this and other needs for online privacy.
+The daughter posted a photo of her dad online that he neither wanted posted nor gave permission to do so.
+She insisted that the Internet was made for connection — not to be private — and that started a debate about privacy that propelled the father to learn more about online privacy.

-He concluded — and security experts validate — that if you’re going to be secure and private on the Internet, the password system must be replaced.
-He wondered if you could replace a traditional password with a photo because photographs are much easier to remember and, in most cases, evoke positive emotions.
-He began talking with hackers, graphic and software engineers familiar with imaging and how to hide information inside of them.
-As he discovered, the concept of concealing messages inside of paintings has been around since Roman times (called steganography), so it wasn’t a leap to believe that you could also do it in a digital world.
+In researching how to protect privacy and data, he wondered if you could replace a traditional password with a photo because pictures are much easier to remember than passwords and, eventually, could be used to hide personal information inside the photo.
+He began talking with hackers as well as graphic and software engineers familiar with imaging and hiding information inside of photos.
+He discovered that the concept of concealing messages inside of paintings (images) has been around since Roman times (called steganography), so it wasn’t a leap to believe that you could also do it in a digital world.

-Once he determined how to successfully digitize a randomize code inside a photo (called Photolok®), the solution could solve numerous online security problems: from basic online authentication to protecting of company Intranet sites to crypto-wallets and other decentralized currency transactions.
+Once engineering successfully digitized a randomize code inside a photo (called Photolok®), he discovered that Photolok could solve numerous online security problems: from basic online identity and authentication, to sending security alerts and protecting decentralized transactions.